-Unlawful Traffic Stop in Florida
+What Is an Unlawful Traffic Stop in Florida?

-- Exclusionary Rule with an unlawful traffic stop in Florida: If a cop stops somebody for an unlawful reason (i.e. unlawful traffic stop) and finds drugs, or any unlawful contraband for that matter, then the contraband should be suppressed (excluded from being introduced at any trial relating to the contraband found inside the vehicle).
+Applying the exclusionary rule to an unlawful traffic stop in Florida: If a cop stops somebody for an unlawful reason (i.e. unlawful traffic stop) and finds drugs, or any unlawful contraband for that matter, then the contraband should be suppressed (excluded from being introduced at any trial relating to the contraband found inside the vehicle).

 Case Example of How an Unlawful Traffic Stop Works in Florida: